RAPTOR: RAF use

 No. II (AC) Sqn and 13 Sqn were the RAF's two specialist Tornado reconnaissance units, but with the RAPTOR pod any GR4 squadron could undertake reconnaissance missions.
 The RAF procured eight RAPTOR units and two ground stations.
 RAPTOR achieved its operational debut during Operation Telic, the UK contribution to the 2003 Iraq War.

 Other users

 RAPTOR was also used on Japanese OP-3C maritime reconnaissance aircraft.
-DB-110 pods have also been supplied for Polish F-16s in 2006 and Turkish F-16s in 2013.
+DB-110 pods have also been supplied for Polish F-16s in 2006, Pakistani F-16s in 2009 and Turkish F-16s in 2013.
 Saudi Arabia in 2012 became the tenth country to use the DB-110 and the first for F-15 carriage.